-Toot!
+Tut!
 What a fun word.
 In any language.
-Let’s say it again twice: toot toot!
-(This one’s for you Veronica!)
-In Farsi, toot is what we call the sweet and juicy and very popular mulberry fruit.
-Sundried Mulberries are also popular and available year round as a delicious snack that goes just marvelously with hot tea, and makes a terrific trail mix.
+Let’s say it again twice: tut tut!
+In Farsi, tut refers to the sweet, juicy and very popular fruit of the mulberry tree.
+Sun-dried Mulberries are also popular and available year round as a delicious snack that goes just marvelously with hot tea, and makes a terrific trail mix.

-Since leaving Iran, I have not had a single mulberry, but when we lived there, I used to climb up the trees in my family’s fruit garden in the summer and gobble up as many mulberries as I could all while trying to zone out the high-pitched scolding of the woman who took care of us and who considered my behavior distinctly unladylike.
-If she only knew that she was thus rudely interfering with what was destined to be my brief window of mulberry-gorging opportunity, perhaps she may have allowed me to enjoy being a greedy tomboy in peace.
+Since leaving Iran, I have not had a single mulberry, but when we lived there, I used to climb up the trees in my family’s fruit garden in the summer and gobble up as many mulberries as I could.

-So now, Toot is also what we call the marvelous marzipan confection that is made to resemble this delicious fruit.
+Tut also refers to a marvelous Persian marzipan confection that is made to resemble the delicious mulberry fruit.
 It uses dreamy ingredients like rosewater and cardamom and requires no baking: just some prep work and then some zen hands-on assemblage.
-Toot is typically served at weddings and it is also made for the Persian New Year.
+Because it is sweet, pretty and dainty, tut is among the sweets typically offered at weddings, and it is also made for the Persian New Year.
 In fact, the pictures you see here are from the batch that Maman and I made this past Norouz.

 (I won’t forget that batch.
 We didn’t have blanched almonds so per this handy dandy guide I blanched and peeled and roasted our almonds.
 The process was …. well, to paraphrase David Foster Wallace (RIP), it was a fun thing that I hope I’ll never have to do again.
 Admittedly though, the sweet smell of roasted almonds was delightful. )

-Of course, we have the recipe as well, as always.
+Quick and simple recipe is a click away below – as always.
 And this time, we even have a video!
 Woot!
-Toot!
+Tut!

 - 1 teaspoon ground cardamom

-- Take a small amount of paste and roll between your hands to form a hazlenut-sized ball.
-Flatten the ball between palms then using your fingers form it into the shape of a mulberry.
+- Take a small amount of paste (approximately 1/2 teaspoon) and roll between your hands to form a hazelnut-sized ball.
+Press down and cajole the the paste into the shape of a mulberry.

-- Roll the mulberry shaped dough in the granulated sugar until all sides are lightly covered with sugar.
-Re-form into mulberry shape if needs be.
+- Place granulated sugar in a bowl.
+Roll each mulberry-shaped paste in the granulated sugar until all sides are lightly covered with sugar.
 Insert sliver of pistachio as a stem.
 Repeat process until you run out of paste.
 (We’ve uploaded a how-to video for you here which should shed some light on the matter.)

-The downside of toot is that it dries out rather quickly.
+The downside of toot is that it if not stored properly, it dries out rather quickly.
 The upside is that since they are highly addictive and delectable you won’t really have to deal with the trouble of having any left to store.
-But let’s say you live in a household with highly disciplined people and you have a bunch left, then what you do is that you cover the lot tightly with plastic wrap and store it in an airtight container or in a cookie jar in a cool dry space.
-Don’t leave them out al fresco, is what we’re trying to say here.
+But let’s say you live in a household with highly disciplined people and you have a bunch left, then what you do is that you store the lot in an airtight container either in the fridge or in a cool dry space.
+Don’t leave them out hanging al fresco, is what we’re trying to say here.